avast/cactus/README.md

 [![Build Status](https://travis-ci.org/avast/cactus.svg?branch=master)](https://travis-ci.org/avast/cactus)
 Library for conversion between [GPB](https://developers.google.com/protocol-buffers/) instance and Scala case class.

+The library automatically converts collections, primitive data types (incl. `String`) and can map optional fields into `Option`.
+It's extensible via typeclass, when you can achieve support of your own data types.

 ## GPB to case class

 As we use [GPB](https://developers.google.com/protocol-buffers/)s for communication over the network, we quite often need to map the GPB to our business